top of page

 You’re Not Overwhelmed — You’re Over-Functioning: The Hidden Pattern Behind Midlife Exhaustion

 You’re not overwhelmed.
 At least—not in the way you’ve been told.
 Because most of the midlife women I sit with aren’t struggling because life is “too much.”
 They’re struggling because they’ve quietly become responsible for too much.
 Not just the visible tasks—but the emotional weight, the planning, the anticipating, the holding.And for a long time, it works.
 Until it doesn’t.
 I know this pattern well—not just from my work, but from my own life.
-For a long time, I thought bei
+For a long time, I thought bein

 Apr 62 min read